 Bahai Gardens And The Port

-It wasn’t easy to find someplace to eat at 8 am on Saturday, but we managed to find a bakery with freshly made pastries.
+It was not easy to find someplace to eat at 8 am on Saturday, but we managed to find a bakery with freshly made pastries.

-Overall, waking up early wasn’t that fun, but the experience and the photographs you get are well worth it.
+Overall, waking up early was not that fun, but the experience and the photographs you get are well worth it.